Details of research being carried out by FRAME at the lab, or desk-based.

 Dietary studies in overweight and obese humans

-In conjunction with Clinicians and Physiologists at Nottingham University, we […]
+In conjunction with Clinicians and Physiologists at Nottingham University, we have […]

 Non-human primates are used in many areas of medical research.
 An on-going study is being carried out to examine how research scientists view the opportunities and challenges of using primates in biomedical science, and to investigate the feasibility of phasing out their use.
 It focuses on investigations into two diseases, Schistosomiasis and Parkinson’s Disease.